shailedrathakur300/spotify-music/README.md

 # spotify-music

-this is project for show case my knowledge about the next.js
+this is project for show case my knowledge about the next.js and